 Adrienne Aronson, Office Manager and Major Gifts Support

 Pam helps keep our office running smoothly and is in charge of our administration duties and special events.
 She has raised four children in Durango and is involved in our local community activities.

 Pam loves to enjoying our wonderful trail system by horseback.

 As the Trail Operations Manager for Durango Trails, Kim is responsible for the project management of the trailwork projects.
 Kim spent over 30 years at the JeffCo Open Space and is a highly requested crew leader trainer.

 Kim’s favorite trail is currently the Horse Gulch area.

 Henry Colomb comes to Durango via the New River Gorge in West Virginia to escape gray eastern winters.
 He maintains trail data and web maps for Durango Trails in addition to creating print maps.
 He has been involved in GIS, mapping and cartography since 2005 for various organizations from Fodor’s Travel guides to the U.S. Navy.

-As the owner of Blue Leaf Marketing & Design, Beth is the mastermind behind our new website.
-Beth grew up in the area and is committed to the vitality of Southwest Colorado, understanding the importance of local trails to our economy and visitors.
+As the owner of Blue Leaf Marketing & Design, Beth was the mastermind behind our website’s new design.
+Beth grew up in the area and is committed to the vitality of Southwest Colorado, fueled by an understanding of the importance of local trails to our economy and visitors.

 Mary brings a wealth of knowledge in strategic planning and marketing plus a love of trails to the organization.
 Mary and her family all participate faithfully in trailwork, and enjoy nordic skiing, hiking 14ers, trail running and mountain biking.